Should you invest in a garden office?

 garden-offices

-Garden offices have seen a soar in demand, particularly since the start of the first lockdown back in March.
-This is most likely because of the government advice to work from home where possible, which has deterred millions of office workers to the office, and instead towards the comfort of working in their own home.
+Garden offices have seen a soar in demand, particularly since the start the covid pandemic.
+This was because of the government advice to work from home where possible, which has deterred millions of office workers to the office, and instead towards the comfort of working in their own home.

 For some however, it has proved too much to work in the same room, or floor as their bedroom or kitchen.
 Working from home is further made difficult if a number of household members are doing the same too, calling for disputes regarding working space.
 As such, the garden office proves the perfect and rather affordable alternative measure, or investment as some might see it.